skalenetwork/documentation/developers/code-samples.md

 ### Remix

 Smart contracts can be deployed using Remix and MetaMask.
-Follow the steps below to deploy your smart coontracts.
+Follow the steps below to deploy your smart contracts.

 For more information on using remix, please see [Remix Documentation](https://remix.readthedocs.io/en/latest/).